 As explained in my books, we know that the active learning that occurs through attendee discovery is indeed more effective than the learning that may result from sharing information with passive listeners.
 More is learned, more is retained, and overall retention is more accurate.
 So I agree with Jeff that discovered learning trumps covered learning.
 But from whom do we discover this learning?

 Even when we incorporate active learning into a conference session, invariably the assumption remains that we are learning about content provided exclusively by a speaker or presenter.
-What we are discovering is limited to the content he or she can provide.
+What we discover is limited to the content they can provide.

-While this approach is far better than the pour-information-into-their-minds model, I think it can almost always be improved.
+While this approach is far better than the pour-information-into-their-minds model, I think we can almost always improve it.
 Unless the room is full of novices — attendees who know nothing about a session topic — using process during the session that uncovers knowledge and resources in the room opens up the quantity and quality of learning that’s possible.

 Let’s summarize the three learning models I’ve described.